kerukuro/digestpp/README.md

 Q: Why there are so many typedefs for BLAKE2 hash function?

 A: BLAKE2 has many variants that produce incompatible digests for the same output sizes.
 We support different variants via different typedef.
 For the 512-bit version, `blake2b` is the oldest algorithm which can produce digests of any size up to 512 bits. `blake2xb` can be used to produce larger digests but requires the output size to be known in advance; it can't be merged with `blake2b` because their output are different for the same digest sizes. `blake2xb_xof` can be used in XOF mode when the output size is not known in advance.
-Then there is a 256-bit version `blake2s` which supports all this variants as well.
+Then there is a 256-bit version `blake2s` which supports all these variants as well.
 Internally all BLAKE2 variants are implemented using one template class.

 ## Known limitations